ea7kir/q100paserver/README.md

 - 1 x 28v power supply
 - 2 x 12/230v contactors

-**A keyboard and mouse are not required at any time**
 ## Connections
 TODO: add more details and photos

 ## Installing
-NOTE: CURRENTLY REQUIRES PI OS BOOKWORM 64-BIT LIGHT
+**A keyboard and mouse are not required at any time**

 ### Using Raspberry Pi Imager v1.8.5:
 ```
+CHOOSE Raspberry Pi Device: Raspberry Pi 4

 CHOOSE OS: Raspberry Pi OS (other) -> Raspberry Pi OS Lite (64-bit)

 CONFIGURE: